TheHyper-Dev/Call-of-Duty-Movement-in-Godot-4/README.md

 **IMPORTANT**

-* If the Resource Components (such as Movement and Look) are empty (null) in the editor, the script with instance a new one with default variables, if not, the script will make your Resource Components unique.
+* If the Resource Components (such as Movement and Look) are empty (null) in the editor, the script is going to instance a new component(s) with default variables, if not, the script will make your Resource Components unique.

 * You can **still** edit or read your Resource Components and its values just like you'd do with Nodes in play mode, using the "Remote" tab in the SceneTree editor